-The Harland & Wolff Headquarters building was the nerve centre of the largest shipyard in the world.
+Described as the 'Cape Canaveral of its time', the Harland & Wolff Headquarters building was once the nerve centre of the largest shipyard in the world.

-Thousands of ships were designed in the Drawing Offices and constructed on the adjoining slipways, including the White Star liners Olympic, Titanic and Britannic and the naval warship HMS Belfast.
+The entire White Star Line fleet was designed in the Drawing Offices and constructed on the slipways outside, including the legendary liners Olympic, Titanic and Oceanic and naval warship HMS Belfast.

 The building is 'listed' due to its special architectural and historical importance, and was sensitively restored within architectural heritage protection guidelines.